 The Waste business

 Cementir Holding has been operating in the waste sector since 2009 and has seen waste as an opportunity to make cement production more sustainable.

 Waste is a source not only of recyclable materials but also of alternative fuels with a high calorific value.
 The use of alternative fuel derived from solid urban waste and industrial waste has high environmental benefits because it reduces the use of fossil fuels, offering a solution also to storage and disposal problems.
 The storage of urban waste in fact causes the release of methane, a greenhouse gas with a polluting effect 21 times higher than that of CO2.
 Therefore, the use of urban waste as an alternative fuel in cement factories contributes to the sustainable disposal of waste and reduces the negative effects of greenhouse gases.
 Moreover, unlike what happens in waste-to-energy plants, the use of waste as an alternative fuel in cement plants does not produce residual waste since the ash resulting from the combustion is reused in the production cycle.

 The operational chain

-The waste cycle management activity is coordinated by Recydia, a Turkish holding company, which controls the companies Hereko and Sureko in Turkey, and Neales Waste Management in England where - in addition to the waste treatment plant - the company manages a landfill that allows the production of biogas.
+The waste cycle management activity is coordinated by Recydia, a Turkish holding company, which controls the companies Sureko in Turkey, and Neales Waste Management in England where - in addition to the waste treatment plant - the company manages a landfill that allows the production of biogas.